ldoum/batch-transform/README.md

-Edit transform data of armature bones.
-Active armatures only.
+Edit transform data of objects of varying types and bones of selected armatures.